 Apple.
 Coca Cola.
 Walmart.
 KFC.
 What do these companies have in common?
 They’re all top brands.
 You can identify these companies just by looking at their logos.

 As the number of brands fighting for consumers’ attention grows, companies always search for branding that will tell their stories.

 Almost every business needs some amount of graphic design work.
 Print media is here to stay for the foreseeable future.

 To be a graphic designer, you need a laptop, apps (such as Adobe Photoshop, Canva, InDesign, and Illustrator), a bit of creativity, and the will to succeed.

 Learning the foundations of graphic design on your own is relatively easy.
 You can create awesome marketing graphics on magazines, newsletters, flyers, logos, letters, advertisements, and informational sheets.

 17. Virtual Assistant

-Many busy professionals prefer having an assistant who can update their calendars, check and answer work emails, organize task lists, and perform other administrative tasks.
+Many busy professionals prefer having an assistant who can update their calendars, do bookkeeping, check and answer work emails, organize task lists, and perform other administrative tasks.

 If you have already been a personal assistant in an office, you have an added advantage.
 If you haven’t, worry not.
 It’s easier than you think.